All Episodes

 They're running up massive debt and obligations for generations yet to come.

-These numbers are uh are stunning.
+These numbers are stunning.

-And the reason is it's so that this generation does not experience the conditions of its own making.
+And the reason is so that this generation does not experience the conditions of its own making.

-This generation being the baby boomers, everything in life was always about them, is always about them.
+This generation, being the baby boomers, everything in life was always about them, is always about them.

-Uh their parents were raised with the notion, my parents, your parents, if you're a baby boomer, were raised with the notion of getting along with less.
+Their parents were raised with the notion, my parents, your parents, if you're a baby boomer, were raised with the notion of getting along with less.

 They had to.